DanielTockan/Rainforest-Store/README.md

   db.Column('product_id', db.Integer, db.ForeignKey('products.id'), primary_key=True)
 ```

-It's purpose was to act as a standalone table that stored a record for each of the combinations between the counterpart tables, as a row.
+It's purpose was to act as a standalone table that stored a record for each of the combinations between the counterpart tables (as a row).
 (READ NOTES AND ELABORATE ON WHY MORE EXPLICITYLY!!!)
-The simplistic appearance of this two liner can be decieving as a lot of prior code and rationale was required for this to function.
+A lot of prior code and rationale was required for this to function.

 Within the order model, the product model and the order-product join were imported.
 It was vital that these imports was carried out in only one of the counterparts, and not both (READ NOTES AND EXPLICTY ELABORATE ON WHY!!!)